ZeroOne1337/VkMusicImporter/README.md

 **What do you need for this to work:**

-'import vk_api' #self-explanatory
+`import vk_api` #self-explanatory

-'import os' #used for reading your music library
+`import os` #used for reading your music library

-'import pyantigate' #used for deciphering Captcha that will pop-up every 10 tracks or so
+`import pyantigate` #used for deciphering Captcha that will pop-up every 10 tracks or so

-'from mutagen.id3 import ID3' #used for reading ID3 info
+`from mutagen.id3 import ID3` #used for reading ID3 info

 ## Usage